canonical/kernel-docs/docs/reference/kernel-upload-rights.rst

 Below is the general profile for those having per package upload rights for the Ubuntu kernel.

-- Generally have commit access to the `Ubuntu kernel git repositories`_
+- Generally have commit access to the `Ubuntu kernel git repositories`_.

-- Actively follow and participate in discussions and patch reviews on the `Ubuntu kernel-team mailing list`_
+- Actively follow and participate in discussions and patch reviews on the `Ubuntu kernel-team mailing list`_.

-- Are collectively responsible for the maintenance of packages in the Ubuntu kernel package set for all supported releases as well as the development release
+- Are collectively responsible for the maintenance of packages in the Ubuntu kernel package set for all supported releases as well as the development release.

-- Have a strong working knowledge of kernel packaging concepts and techniques, refined through experience
+- Have a strong working knowledge of kernel packaging concepts and techniques, refined through experience.

-- Have a strong working knowledge of Ubuntu project procedures, especially those related to the release process and support commitments, and an understanding of the reasons why they exist
+- Have a strong working knowledge of Ubuntu project procedures, especially those related to the release process and support commitments, and an understanding of the reasons why they exist.

-- Have a history of substantial and direct contribution to the distribution, particularly to kernel-related packages
+- Have a history of substantial and direct contribution to the distribution, particularly to kernel-related packages.

-- Feel a sense of personal responsibility for the quality of Ubuntu releases and for the satisfaction of Ubuntu users
+- Feel a sense of personal responsibility for the quality of Ubuntu releases and for the satisfaction of Ubuntu users.

 - Exercise great care in their work, with the understanding that their efforts have a direct impact on others, including:

-  - every Ubuntu user
+  - every Ubuntu user;
-  - the Ubuntu release team
+  - the Ubuntu release team;
-  - corporate partners who provide support for Ubuntu
+  - corporate partners who provide support for Ubuntu.

 Application process
 ===================